-COURSE REQUIREMENTS - MY STUDENT RESPONSIBLITIES ARE:
+MY RESPONSIBLITIES AS A STUDENT ARE:

 - Act with academic integrity, which is a commitment, even in the face of adversity, to the values of honesty, trust, fairness, respect and responsibility. - Be equipped: i.e., computer with camera and mic, textbook & lab manual, hand lens, scale, compass, protractor, calculator, graph and tracing paper, stereonet, fine point pencils with hard 2H pencil leads, pencil sharpener, eraser, colored pencils. - Email alexandrezagorevski@cunet.carleton.ca or send a message right away or within 24 hrs to advise of absences due to illness, emergencies or other difficulties. - Regularly check the Brightspace webpage, course outline and my Carleton emails for a synopsis of the weekly rollout including: - structural themes of the week - office hours - reading assignments, laboratories and their deadlines - required resources and tools to have at hand for each class or lab - Students with accommodations via the Paul Menton Centre (PMC).
-Notify A. Zagorevski well in advance of PMC accommodations (e.g. minimum two weeks before an exam; March 15th for final exams). - Participate in the weekly lectures: come to class with the resources required for the inclass exercise; engage with in-class activities and the posted resources. - Participate in the weekly laboratories: come to the labs with the required resources; engage with the instructors and classmates - Complete and submit laboratory and reading assignment quizzes on time.
+If you require accommodations, please register with the PMC and notify A. Zagorevski.
+Do not wait until half-way through the term or just before an exam. - Participate in the weekly lectures: come to class with the resources; engage with in-class activities and the posted resources. - Participate in the weekly laboratories: come to the labs with the required resources, pay attention during introduction, engage with the instructors and classmates, aim to finish the lab within the lab period - Complete and submit laboratory and reading assignment quizzes on time.